NTNU-IHB/Vico/README.md

 Support for FMI 1.0 & 2.0 for co-simulation and SSP 1.0 is provided by the __fmi__ module.

 More specifically this module adds a _SlaveSystem_ that represents a collection of fmus to be simulated together.
-The SlaveSystem requires an instance of the interface _MasterAlgorithm_, which represents an FMI master algorithm.
-A _FixedStepMaster_ is provided by the module.
+The SlaveSystem requires an instance of a class implementing the interface _MasterAlgorithm_, which represents an FMI master algorithm.
+A ready to use _FixedStepMaster_ is provided by the module.

 Optional distributed execution of fmus is possible by means of [FMU-proxy](https://github.com/NTNU-IHB/FMU-proxy).